Ranjith-singh/HealthSphere/readme.txt

                         create() which takes scope of this stack and id for the vpc additional methods:
                             name and maxAzs
-                create a class variable for vpc
+                            note : maxAzs should be min of 2 in us-east-1 create a class variable for vpc
                     as it is used later in different methods assign value to it using the createVpc()